BenGitsCode/today-i-learned/CONTRIBUTE.md

 Unsure where to begin contributing to TIL?

-Don't be!
-No snippet of knowledge is too small.
-Did you find
+✨ Don't be!
+No snippet of knowledge is too small! ✨

-If you want to read about using TIL or developing packages in TIL, the [TIL Flight Manual](http://flight-manual.TIL.io) is free and available online.
-You can find the source to the manual in [TIL/flight-manual.TIL.io](https://github.com/TIL/flight-manual.TIL.io).
+Whether its opening an issue pointing out one of my broken links or typos, or just sharing some small code snippet, trick, hack or anything else--don't overthink it!
+If it feels incomplete we'll ask you to expound upon it.
+Make it, think about it tomorrow.

 ### Pull Requests